 For tips on strategy adjustments to make when you don't have the large stack, check out the Short Stack strategy article.

-Play lower pocket pairs, suited connectors, suited aces.
+Expand your range - Play lower pocket pairs, suited connectors, suited aces.

-When isolated with small stacks (15% or less of your stack) don't be afraid to shove and make them decide for their tournament life, especially when you are near the in-the-money bubble or on the final table.
+Put pressure on small stacks - When isolated with small stacks (15% or less of your stack) don't be afraid to shove and make them decide for their tournament life, especially when you are near the in-the-money bubble or on the final table.

-Big stacks can be frittered away easily, so continue to make smart decisions.
+Stay smart - Big stacks can be frittered away easily, so continue to make smart decisions.
 Don't try Big Stack Bully tactics on other big stacks.